 To access Gmail, point your web browser to http://gmail.hawaii.edu.
 You will be prompted to enter your UH Username and Password.
 (To apply for a UH Username, visit this site: www.hawaii.edu/username.)

 If the UH Username and Password are entered successfully, you should now see the initial Google@UH Gmail screen.

-To end your email session, click on your email address in the upper right corner of the screen and select Sign out.
+To end your email session, click on your selected image (or your initial, if you have not setup an image) in the upper right corner of the screen and select Sign out.

 There are several things you can do after reading an email message:

 Reply - Reply to a message by clicking on the Reply icon on the top right-hand side of the email (backwards pointing arrow).

 A new window appears below for you to compose your reply.
 The To field is automatically filled in with the email address of the person who sent the original message.
 You may add more recipients by clicking on the Cc or Bcc.

 The Subject field is also filled in as "Re: original subject".
 You may change the subject by clicking on Edit Subject.
 Type in the text of your message.
 To send the reply, click on Send.
 Once your message is sent, the window closes automatically.